-- 2.1 A 'conflict of interest' is defined by the International Standards for the Professional Practice of Internal Auditing as 'any relationship that is or appears to be not in the best interests of the organisation.
+- 2.1.
+A 'conflict of interest' is defined by the International Standards for the Professional Practice of Internal Auditing as 'any relationship that is or appears to be not in the best interests of the organisation.
 A conflict of interest would prejudice an individual's ability to perform his or her duties and responsibilities objectively'.
-A conflict of interest could relate to any professional, personal or business activity. - 2.2 A 'gift' is defined as any benefit, item or service that is given to a Member free or charge, or at less than its commercial price, by an external party. - 2.3 'Hospitality' is defined as food, drink or other privileges provided by an external party to a Council Member or Independent Governance Associate.
-This may include simple meals or refreshments, offered as part of attendance at a meeting, reception or other event, or offers of free travel to attend such events. - 2.4 A 'connected person' is a person with whom you have a personal or business relationship which could be perceived as influencing your decision making for or on behalf of the organisation. - 2.5 In this policy, 'low value' means an estimated value of £20 or less.
-'Inexpensive' means an estimated value of less than £35.
-'Material hospitality' means all cases of hospitality beyond an inexpensive working meal.
+A conflict of interest could relate to any professional, personal or business activity. - 2.2.
+A 'gift' is defined as any benefit, item or service that is given to a GDC staff member free or charge, or at less than its commercial price, by an external party. - 2.3.
+'Hospitality' is defined as food, drink or other privileges provided by an external party to a GDC staff member.
+This may include simple meals or refreshments, offered as part of attendance at a meeting, reception or other event, or offers of free travel to attend such events. - 2.4.
+A 'connected person' is a person with whom you have a personal or business relationship which could be perceived as influencing your decision making for or on behalf of the organisation.